des1gnerw1tch/vulcanforms-tech-test/README.md

 2. Run pytest unit tests: sudo docker run --rm tech-test pytest

 I included 3 tests for basic coverage.
 It would be good to add more tests and edge cases if we wanted to fully flesh out the service.

-Test 1: Make sure that error is handled and correct error message is returned if submit POST request with no image file to service.
+* Test 1: Make sure that error is handled and correct error message is returned if submit POST request with no image file to service.

-Test 2: Make sure that error is handled and correct error message is returned if submit POST request with a file, but the file is not an image file (in our case, it is a .txt file)
+* Test 2: Make sure that error is handled and correct error message is returned if submit POST request with a file, but the file is not an image file (in our case, it is a .txt file)

-Test 3: Make sure that correct average intensities are returned when send POST request with valid image.
+* Test 3: Make sure that correct average intensities are returned when send POST request with valid jpg image.

 I used OpenCV for image processing, so it should be able to handle multiple different image file formats.
-In the unit tests we use jpg.
+In the unit tests I use jpg.